 The term of copyright in Canada, as in the majority of Berne Convention countries, is generally the life of the author and 50 years after his or her death.
 In cases of joint creators, the term of protection for copyright usually extends from the death of the last author to die.
-Canada has legislation pending that would increase the term of copyright.
+As part of the 2022 budget, the Canadian government proposes to extend the copyright term to life of the author plus 70 years after his or her death.